mrg/cbe/cayenne-contexts.md

 The "context" concept is one of the signature features of Cayenne.
 Although there are a few different types (BaseContext, CayenneContext, DataContext -- all implementations of the ObjectContext interface), the principal one for most people is the DataContext and we will generally refer to contexts as a DataContext unless specifically pointing out something from the others.

-The DataContext is where your DataObjects -- the Java objects which map to your database records -- live.
-The DataContext is used to perform queries, inserts, updates, deletes, and generally manage your database transactions.
+DataContexts are **containers**.
+They are collections where your DataObjects -- the Java objects which map to your database records -- live.
+In some ways, they represent a unit of work -- they hold **all** the changes you want to make and commit as a single transaction or you can throw all the changes away.
+A DataContext is used to perform queries, inserts, updates, deletes, and generally manage your database transactions.
 All DataObjects managed by Cayenne are managed by a DataContext.
 All DataObjects know the DataContext they live in and all DataContexts know which DataObjects they are tracking.

 A DataContext gives you the ability to: